solita/machine-spraak-client/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots / Screen recordings

-Optionally add some screenshot(s) / screen recordings so that reviewrs can easily visualize the changes
+Optionally add some screenshot(s) / screen recordings so that reviewers can easily visualize the changes